SeanTolstoyevski/unspokenPy3/README.md

 You can assign a different key here And you can create profiles for apps.
 **Note**: this is a new feature.
 Testing on more machines may be required.
 Please consider creating Issue. ( added Date: 31 Aug 2020)

-## A few very important note!
-**I am not the main developer of the addon.**

-***

-This add-on was running before the 2019.3 releases of NVDA.
-Developer was not developing the addon.

-Afterwards, a Sudanese friend named Musharraf Omer built a new add-on by building the Audiothemes addon on Unspoken.
-Audiothemes have several problems.
-For example, some sounds crack.

-Most of Unspoken is written in C.
-So it works faster and more stable against pure Python code.
-Audiothemes react relatively slowly.

 **All sources mentioned here**: